missionpinball/mpf-docs/hardware/index.rst

 `post a message to the MPF Users Google Group
 <https://groups.google.com/forum/#!forum/mpf-users>`_ and we'll go from there.

-Click on the links below for details about how to configure MPF to use each type of hardware.

 * :doc:`FAST Pinball <fast/index>`
    * Core Controller, Nano Controller, WPC Controller
    * 0804, 1616, 3208 I/O Boards